 |Source: New York Times|

-speculate about the security of these devices -- we already know NSA/GCHQ have been collaborating with hardware manufacturers to 'enable' decryption on several major VPN encryption chips.
+Suborning hardware encryption chips.
+A significant fraction of SSL traffic on the Internet is produced by hardware devices such as SSL terminators and VPN-enabled routers.
+Fortunately we don’t have to speculate about the security of these devices — we already know NSA/GCHQ have been collaborating with hardware manufacturers to ‘enable’ decryption on several major VPN encryption chips.

 The good news is that most of these channels are only exploitable when the attacker is in physical proximity to a TLS server.
 The bad news is that there are conditions in which the attacker can get close.
 The most obvious example involves virtualized TLS servers in the cloud setting, where a clever attacker may share physical resources with the target device.